blackberry/Cascades-Samples/socialinvocation/ReadMe.txt

 socialinvocation - Invoking Twitter, Facebook, and LinkedIn
 ========================================================================

 The socialinvocation sample shows developers how to invoke Twitter, Facebook, and LinkedIn with all the supported invocation parameters.
-In order to invoke each of these apps the user must have an account with each app and be logged in on the device.
+In order to invoke each of these apps, the user must have an account with each app and be logged in on the device.

 The socialinvocation app demonstrates the following: